Amazon Prime Video Launches ’Coda Collection’ For Concert Films

-We may not be able to catch many of our favorite musicians live in concert until this fall — and even that’s up in the air — but at least music fans can re-live some of their favorite concert films and music documentaries thanks to The Coda Collection, a new channel from Amazon Prime Video.
+We may not be able to catch many of our favorite musicians live in concert until this fall — and even that’s up in the air — but at least music fans can re-live some of their favorite concert films and music documentaries thanks to The Coda Collection, a new channel on Amazon Prime Video.

 The Coda Collection is $4.99 per month and will feature titles such as Johnny Cash At San Quentin, Miranda Lambert: Revolution Live By Candlelight, and Music, Money, Madness…Jimi Hendrix In Maui at launch on February 18.